-Mushrooms… Hazel nuts… Grouse… I decided to invent a Minnesota North Woods pilaf.
+Mushrooms… Hazel nuts… Grouse… I decided to invent a Minnesota North Woods pilaf to go with roast grouse.
 Many of my decisions about this meal (and other wild meals) I made using a slightly grisly method: As I cleaned and plucked the grouse, I opened up their crops and looked inside.

 A bird’s crop is a sac at the base of its throat that stores whatever it eats until the muscular gizzard can grind it up enough for the bird to use it as nutrition.
 These grouse all had viburnum berries, hazel catkins, clover and strawberry leaves in their crops.
 Ideas for later.